 CommsDay reports Alcatel-Lucent global fixed networks president Federico Guillen says his customers no longer see fibre-to-the-home as the broadband end goal.
-He says recent technological advancements mean the focus is shifted to vectoring.
+He says recent technological advancements mean the focus hass shifted to vectoring.

 There’s a context to Guillen’s comments.
 He was speaking at the CommsDay NBN: Rebooted conference in Sydney.
 The conference is looking at how Australia’s plans for a national broadband network will alter following this year’s change of government.
 The Coalition government has long been critical of the Australia Labor Party’s commitment to a fibre-to-the-premises (FTTP) network.

 Guillen says: “Now it is about the [service] you provide to the end user; it doesn’t matter if you provide FTTP.
 What matters is that you provide 50Mbps, 70Mbps or 100Mbps – that’s what the end-user wants.
 And you need to do it more effectively”.

 Alcatel-Lucent now talks of “fibre-to-the-most-economical point”.